School of Architecture and Planning

 Foundation Year Program (FYP) / Admission to the Major in Architecture or Interior Design

 Students must successfully complete the common Foundation Year Program (FYP), consisting of 16 semester credit hours, in order to be eligible to apply for the FYP Gateway review process and subsequent admission into either the Bachelor of Science in Architecture major (ARC) or Bachelor of Science in Interior Design major (IDE).
-Students are strongly advised to complete the additional 15 credit hours of Core Curriculum courses in their first year of studies as well.
+Students are strongly advised to complete 15 credit hours of Core Curriculum courses in their first year of studies as well.
+Common Foundation Year courses with eligibility for Gateway course credit are also offered in summer sessions with special conditions on course availability and course qualification for Gateway.

 The Foundation Year Program requires the completion of the following courses (16 semester credit hours):